Design of the Artificial: lessons from the biological roots of general intelligence: Contextual computation

 Note that this notion of intelligence directly opposes all attempts trying to formalize intelligence as an inductive process.
 Bayesian inference advocating for strong generalization from few examples relies on inference from inference over hierarchical generative models \cite{Tenenbaum2011}.
-Because of the reasons mentioned above, bayesian formalism is simply incapable of reaching the desired (non-optimal) generality of intelligence.
+Because of the reasons mentioned above, bayesian formalism is simply unable to achieve the desired (non-optimal) generality of intelligence.
 Note that the trial and error is probably the most fundamental element of all knowledge gathering systems.
-In fact from an epistemological point of view, even the core of scientific discovery is not based on induction \cite{Popper1959}.
+In fact from an epistemological point of view, even the core of scientific discovery is not based on induction \cite{Popper1959} \footnote{see Popper's discussions on the logic of scientific discovery}.
 In contrast to bayesian approach, the complex intelligent behavior has roots in non-symbolic information transfer and arises as a result of interaction of the system with the environment.